5argon/NotchSolution/README.md

 Are you looking for a way to say thanks to this open source work other than code contribution?

 It is easy!
-You can take a look at my myraid of niche Unity Asset Store **audio plugins** in [my publisher page](https://assetstore.unity.com/publishers/18007), grab something for your game, or tell your audio-caring friends about them.
+You can take a look at my myriad of niche Unity Asset Store **audio plugins** in [my publisher page](https://assetstore.unity.com/publishers/18007), grab something for your game, or tell your audio-caring friends about them.
 Thank you!

 ## How to use